junxit/us-congress-bills-117/metadata.md

 - 2022-06-23 — Introduced in Senate
 - 2022-06-23 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-07-19 — Committee on Homeland Security and Governmental Affairs.
+Hearings held.
+- 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-12-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-276.
+- 2022-12-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-276.
+- 2022-12-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 675.